shelleyolivia/learn-tutorials/mirror/00-mirror-intro.md

 # Mirror Tutorial

 Welcome to the Mirror Tutorial.
 The goal of this tutorial is to introduce the Web 3 development process in the context of a full stack application.
 Specifically, we'll be bridging you from Web 2 to Web 3 by building a blog using a Web 3 stack.
-As you build, we'll introduce key concepts to help you scaffold your development mental model and start adding Web 3 skills into your toolbox.
+As you build, we'll introduce key concepts to help you scaffold your mental model and start adding Web 3 skills into your toolbox.

 ## Prerequisites